 The Group consolidated the results of National Foods Holdings Limited and Irvine's Zimbabwe (Private) Limited due to a change in governance structures with effect from 1 July 2013.
 These businesses were previously equity accounted.
 In undertaking this change in accounting treatment and notwithstanding the fact that there has been no change in the Group's shareholding in either of these existing investments, the application of the fair value principle contained in IFRS 3 (Business Combinations) resulted in a fair value gain of USD 39 033 279 being credited to the Group's Statement of Profit or Loss and Other Comprehensive Income and representing the difference between market value and carrying value of the Group's existing interest at the date of consolidation in the financial year ended 30 June 2014.
 Also as result of this change in accounting treatment, an intangible asset in the form of goodwill, of USD 36 904 922 was recognised in the Group's Statement of Financial Position.
-This represents the difference between the fair value of the Group's share of the net assets within these entities.
+This represents the difference between the fair value of the Group's existing interest in these investments, and the fair value of the Group's share of the net assets within these entities.